Research Integrity/Allegations of Research Misconduct

 Interactive Movie on Research Misconduct - In "The Lab: Avoiding Research Misconduct," you become the lead characters in an interactive movie and make decisions about integrity in research that can have long-term consequences.
 The simulation addresses Responsible Conduct of Research topics such as avoiding research misconduct, mentorship responsibilities, handling of data, responsible authorship, and questionable research practices.

 If you would like more information or online training about avoiding research misconduct or which actions may be construed as research misconduct, please go to the Responsible Conduct of Research page and enroll in the appropriate course module.
-For assistance in choosing the appropriate course module, please contact Dr. Robin Broussard, Research Compliance Coordinator.
+For assistance in choosing the appropriate course module, please contact Dr. Robin Broussard, Director, Office of Research Integrity.